Best Keyword Research Technique

 These are clients which would never have found your site before.
 So be clever and think outside the box when it comes to choosing your keywords.
 If there are other products or services which your company could provide a substitute or alternative for, mention these on your site to bring in more traffic and enquiries.

-The Best Keyword Research Techniques 2017 are all about trying to find the key phrases that convert well, have enough traffic and are not too competitive to rank in the SERPs.
+The Best Techniques for Keyword Research in 2023 are all about trying to find the key phrases that convert well, have enough traffic and are not too competitive to rank in the SERPs (search engines results page).
 As one of the most important aspects of SEO, keyword research is something that you need to take an in-depth look at before you start a campaign.

-You’ll want to come up with a list of words and phrases that you want your website’s pages to rank for.
-So, if someone typed these particular words and phrases into a Google search, your website would appear as one of the top results.
+You’ll want to come up with a list of keywords and phrases that you want your website’s pages to rank for.
+So, if someone typed these particular words and phrases into search engines, like Google, your website would appear as one of the top results.

 Keyword Research Tools

 There are a number of tools and different methods that you can use for finding the best keywords to target.
-These will show you things like average monthly searches, cost per click (CPC) and competition for each word or phrase.
+You can use these tools to research keyword volume (average monthly searches), cost per click (CPC) and competition for each word or phrase.

 All of these metrics are really valuable when trying to find phrases that people search for, but aren’t too difficult to rank for.
-Some of the most commonly used tools for finding words and phrases to target include SEMrush, Long Tail Pro and Google AdWords.
+Some of the most commonly used tools for finding words and phrases to target include SEMrush, Long Tail Pro, Keyword Planner and Google AdWords.

-To find out more about these keyword research tools, click here for a detailed post which discusses each one.
+To find out more about these tools for keyword research, click here for a detailed post which discusses each one.
 Here is a link below to sign up with SEMrush if you do not currently have an account as it is a must-have tool.

 Through these tools, you can input your website URL, competitor websites or a set of keywords and you will receive some data about the information you have put in.
-You will also be able to find suggested keywords that you may want to start targeting with your content, as well as the key metrics for these phrases.
+You will also be able to find suggested keywords (including long tail keywords) that you may want to start targeting with your content, as well as the key metrics for these phrases.

-If you’re looking for a couple of quick keyword ideas, you could simply use the suggestions which appear on Google search.
-This will be either from the search bar if you type in part of your key phrase, or at the bottom of the SERPs page when the results have been displayed.
+If you’re looking for a couple of quick keyword ideas, you could simply use the suggestions which appear on Google search engine.
+This will be either from the search bar if you type in part of your key phrase, or at the bottom of the Search Engines Results Page when the search results have been displayed.

-There are three main types of keywords and phrases which are used for Google search queries.
+There are three main types of keyword ideas and phrases which are used for search terms and queries on Google search engine.
 These are:

 - Informational search terms